AntonioMastroianni/MSc_Data_Science_Portfolio/README.md

 ## 📚 List of Projects

 - [⚽ The Magic Formula to Score Goals](https://github.com/AntonioMastroianni/Machine-Learning-Exam)
-  Data mining on football event data using association analysis and logistic regression.
+ Machine Learning exam on football event data using association analysis and logistic regression in order to determine the best sequence of events that lead do scoring a goal.